Adult Kidney Transplant

 - Loss of most kidney function: Sometimes, a patient who has lost 85 percent of kidney function will undergo a transplant.
 This allows them to avoid dialysis.

-- Type 1 diabetes and dialysis: Patients with Type 1 diabetes may have a combined pancreas and kidney transplant.
+- Type 1 diabetes and dialysis: Patients with Type 1 diabetes may have a simultaneous pancreas-kidney transplant.

 - Kidney failure and HIV- or hepatitis C-positive: Patients who are HIV-positive or hepatitis C-positive may be eligible for transplant at UMMC.